Dr Yang HuLecturer in Sociology and Data Science

 Yang Hu’s research focuses on (changing) family, gender and sexual relations in a global world.
 His research contributes to advancing gender and social equalities, family justice, and knowledge on how macro socio-economic, political and institutional developments and cultural changes (re)configure everyday family and intimate lives.
 Yang’s research follows three inter-related lines:

-(Changing) family, gender and sexual relations and values in regional and cross-national contexts
+(Changing) work-family, gender and sexual relations and values in regional and cross-national contexts

 The second strand of Yang’s research focuses on the region-specific dynamics pertaining to family, gender and sexuality over the life course in regional (China and the UK) and cross-national contexts.
 Published topics include: cross-national variations in domestic gender inequalities, family and gender values in China, ideational impact of migration, social change and geographical variations in sex ideologies, intergenerational reproduction of gender inequalities, intergenerational marital mobility, life-course trajectories of marital disruption and remarriage, living space and mental health, and new forms of intimate relationships such as living apart together.
 At Lancaster, Yang co-founded and co-convenes (with J. Fledderjohann) the LAARG (Lancaster Asia Area Research Group).